ninawekunal/AccentDetector/README.md

  **Questions?:**
   - How to label the data?
 Basically we need to know at what time stamp a particular word is being said.
+      - How to get those timestamp of each word in each audio file under each accent?
   - What can we do about the remaining words which are not in the dataset?
   - Which models should we use to train and predict?
   - How can we process the audio files first to tailor it to our model?
 (Data Processing)
+  - How to improve accuracy of the model and tailor it to detect more words?
+      - Can we add more words to our dataset like for instance: If a user speaks something, store all those words under corresponding accent class.